Tacitus: History of the Roman Empire from the death of Augustus

 The Annals and the Histories, published separately, were meant to form a single edition of thirty books.

 Although Tacitus wrote the Histories before the Annals, the events in the Annals precede the Histories; together they form a continuous narrative from the death of Augustus (14) to the death of Domitian (96).
 Though most has been lost, what remains is an invaluable record of the era.
-The first half of the Annals survived in a single manuscript from Corvey Abbey in Germany, and the second half in a single manuscript from Monte Cassino in Italy, and it is remarkable that they survived at all.
+The first half of the Annals survived in a single manuscript from Corvey Abbey in Germany, and the second half in a single manuscript from Monte Cassino in Italy; it is remarkable that they survived at all.

 The Histories

 In an early chapter of the Agricola, Tacitus asserts that he wishes to speak about the years of Domitian, Nerva and Trajan.
 In the Histories the scope has changed; Tacitus says that he will deal with the age of Nerva and Trajan at a later time.
 Instead, he will cover the period from the civil wars of the Year of the Four Emperors and end with the despotism of the Flavians.
 Only the first four books and twenty-six chapters of the fifth book survive, covering the year 69 and the first part of 70.
 The work is believed to have continued up to the death of Domitian on September 18, 96.
 The fifth book contains—as a prelude to the account of Titus's suppression of the First Jewish–Roman War—a short ethnographic survey of the ancient Jews, and it is an invaluable record of Roman attitudes towards them.